adesgautam/Fedlearn/README.md

 * Device1 - `http://localhost:8001/`
 * Device2 - `http://localhost:8002/`

-Everything will work using the REST API.
+Everything will work using the REST APIs.

 ### System working
 1. First a model will be trained locally on the device.